arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 * If we gave you the experience you expected

 We gather this information in order to iteratively improve our work.
 Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22R+Basics+Introduction%22)!

-Material for this module was adapted, with permission, from [Stephan Kadauke's R for Clinical Data workshop materials](https://skadauke.github.io/intro-to-r-for-clinicians-chop/).
-We owe special thanks to Dr. Kadauke as well as the R User Group at Children's Hospital of Philadelphia for their generosity in sharing these materials.